 Most of us have been there, sometimes out of survival necessity, sometimes for extra pocket money, sometimes for extra experience in the field, we have searched for a part-time job while studying.
 But, have you ever considered getting a full-time job while studying full-time in a foreign country?
-Is it even possible?
+Is it even possible to Work life study balance?
 Well, it is if you have good time management skills and motivation.
 I am living proof of that.
 A Macedonian pursuing a full-time master’s degree in Poland while working remotely for an Estonian company – quite international I must say.
+So how do I manage the keep the balance between work, life, and study?

 However, it might not be possible to work full-time in a non-flexible, non-remote company, from 9-5 and still study full-time, because you cannot be in two places at once unless you are reading this in the distant future, where time travel is possible, but in this case, time management is not really necessary.